Coal Tar and Coal-Tar Pitches Profile

 Inhalation and dermal contact are the most important routes of occupational exposure.

-CAREX Canada estimates that approximately 7,600 Canadian workers are exposed to coal tar and coal-tar pitches in their workplace.
-Among Canadian industries, the largest exposed groups are aluminum production and processing; foundation, structure, and building contractors; and highway, street, and bridge construction.
-The largest exposed occupational groups are roofers and shinglers, followed by construction trades helpers and labourers, and machine operators in mineral and metal processing.
+CAREX Canada estimates that approximately 7,300 Canadian workers are exposed to coal tar and coal-tar pitches in their workplace.
+Among Canadian industries, the largest exposed groups are highway, street, and bridge construction; aluminum production and processing; petroleum and coal product manufacturing, and foundries.
+The largest exposed occupational groups are roofers and shinglers, followed by construction trades helpers and labourers, heavy equipment operators, and machine operators in mineral and metal processing.

 Other industries with potential for occupational exposure to coal tar and coal-tar pitch include those associated with coke production, coal gasification, steel foundries, and installation of electrical equipment.[1,2] Exposure may also occur when producing or using refractory bricks, paints, enamels, or coatings.